Menu

 Objectives

-The objective of this working group is to identify how the HIA community of practice can leverage recent events to advance the use of HIA in state, regional, and federal plans, policies, and decisions.
-The working group will:
+The objective of this working group was to identify how the HIA community of practice could leverage recent events to advance the use of HIA in state, regional, and federal plans, policies, and decisions.
+The working group:

-• identify and prioritize concrete actions to increase the visibility and use of HIAs at these higher levels of decision-making; and
+• identified and prioritized concrete actions to increase the visibility and use of HIAs at these higher levels of decision-making; and

-• advance HIA and the consideration of health in environmental impact assessments conducted under NEPA.
+• advanced HIA and the consideration of health in environmental impact assessments conducted under NEPA.

 History

-This working group was first convened at the 2014 HIA of the Americas Workshop, and since that time has identified extensive opportunities for advancing HIA at state, regional, and federal levels.
-As part of its initial undertaking to advance HIA in NEPA, the working group has drafted a guide for HIA practitioners interested in integrating HIA and explicit consideration of direct and indirect health impacts into environmental impact assessments conducted under NEPA.
+This working group was first convened at the 2014 HIA of the Americas Workshop, and identified extensive opportunities for advancing HIA at state, regional, and federal levels.
+As part of its initial undertaking to advance HIA in NEPA, the working group drafted a guide for HIA practitioners interested in integrating HIA and explicit consideration of direct and indirect health impacts into environmental impact assessments conducted under NEPA.

 2016 Working Group Meeting Highlights